jnf/jquery-jukebox/README.md

-# This Is My Jam: AJAX Playback Links
+# This Is My Jam: AJAX Playback Links Michelle McCarthy
 Hi!
 For this project, let's use [This is My Jam](https://www.thisismyjam.com/) to find lots of links to music we like. :)

 ## This repo already has...